-Vice President of Strategy and Organizational Excellence
+Vice President of Organizational Excellence

 Dr. Thomas J. Fairchild is responsible for leading all strategic planning and performance measures efforts.
 He also is accountable for driving institutional performance through ongoing process improvement and quality enhancement activities.
 He also has responsibility for accreditation efforts related to the Southern Association of Colleges and Schools.

 He has appointment as an Associate Professor in the Department of Health Management and Policy in the School of Public Health and as a Clinical Associate Professor in the Department of Internal Medicine in the Texas College of Osteopathic Medicine.

 For more than 37 years, Dr. Fairchild has been involved in the field of gerontology and health services management.
 His research has been sponsored by grants from the Center for Medicare & Medicaid Services; National Institutes of Health the National Science Foundation, the Administration on Aging, and various foundations.

 His primary interests are quality improvement, leadership, organizational culture, and strategic management.
 He has also done extensive work related to developing and implementing educational programs for faculty and staff related to leadership and strategic planning.
 Dr. Fairchild is the Principal Investigator for the Texas Alzheimer’s Research Consortium (TARC) at UNTHSC.
 TARC is a state-funded collaboration between five of the state’s leading medical research institutions to improve early diagnosis, treatment, and prevention of Alzheimer’s disease.
 He is also the Principal Investigator on a project funded by the Center for Medicare and Medicaid Services dealing with innovative delivery models related to transitions of care from skilled nursing facilities, assisted living, independent living and home health to hospitals.